 How does the SingLife debit card compare to YouTrip?

-This sounds very similar to the YouTrip card, a multicurrency debit card.
+The SingLife debit card is very similar to the YouTrip card, a multicurrency debit card.

 Here’s a comparison between the 2 debit cards:

 |Multiple currencies in account?||No (can choose either SGD or foreign currency at point of sale)||Yes|